AhNady/My-Projects/README.md

 ##### Employee
 Responsibilties:
-- Can only view his own data and the company benifts (offers)
+- Can only view his own data and the company benifts (offers) and search for an offer.
 ##### HR Admin
 Responsiblities:
 - Add/update/delete/view users (Employee, HR Admin)